rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 > Behold this hath touched thy lips, and taketh away all thine iniquities and purgeth all thy sins

-Additionally, and as was the case with many of the prophets, speaking truth angered those in power and Isaiah was martyred.
+Despite the prophetic wisdom, and as was the case with many of the prophets, speaking truth angered those in power and Isaiah was martyred.
 In Jewish tradition, and at the time of Christ during the [second temple period](https://en.wikipedia.org/wiki/Second_Temple_period), it was understood that Isaiah had been sawn in half by King Manasseh.